 To assure that scheduling of District facilities, practice times and competition times for both male and female sports are consistent with Title IX requirements.

-To avoid scheduling regular season athletic games and sport activities on a date that will require loss of instructional time for travel or competition in compliance with KDE regulations and local Board policy.
+To avoid scheduling regular season athletic games and sport activities on a date that will require loss of instructional time for travel or competition in compliance with KDE regulations, KHSAA Bylaw 23, and local Board policy.

-Examples of scheduling of athletic practices and sport activities which should be avoided include the following:
+Examples of scheduling of athletic practices and sport activities during the regular season in which scheduling is primarily controlled by the school which should be avoided, if at all possible include the following:

 Conflict with end of semester exams.